Lloydasd/airbnb-clone-project/README.md

 Each role plays a vital part in ensuring the project is delivered on time, meets quality standards, and provides a seamless experience for end users.

-##Planned Components
+## Planned Components
-###Navbar
+### Navbar
--Logo
+- Logo
--Search bar
+- Search bar
--User navigation
+- User navigation
--Responsive menu
+- Responsive menu

-###Property Card
+### Property Card
--Property image
+- Property image
--Basic details (price, location, rating)
+- Basic details (price, location, rating)
--Favorite button
+- Favorite button
--Responsive layout
+- Responsive layout

-###Footer
+### Footer
--Site links
+- Site links
--Company information
+- Company information
--Social media links
+- Social media links
--Copyright information
+- Copyright information

 Each component will be designed for reusability and consistency across the application.